INTRODUCTION

 TRITHEISM

 This heresy teaches that the Godhead is really three separate beings forming three separate gods.
-Although Trinitarians are not, and have never been tri-theistic, Christians in the early church were often accused of being the tri-theists by those who either could not (or would not) understand the doctrine of the Trinity.
-A version of this theology is held today by Mormons, formally known as The Church Of Jesus Christ of Latter-Day Saints.1
+Although Trinitarians are not, and have never been tri-theistic, Christians through the centuries have often been accused of being the tri-theists by those set in opposition to what scripture teaches concerning this doctrine.
+A version of this theology is held today by The Church Of Jesus Christ of Latter-Day Saints (Mormons).1

 MODALISM

-This teaching, popularized by the 3rd century heretic by Sabellius , erred in the opposite direction of Tri-theism.
-This is so in that although Sabellius spoke of the Father, Son, and Holy Spirit, he taught that these weren’t three persons at all, but rather, three manifes-tations or “modes” of existence of the one God.
+This teaching, popularized by the 3rd century heretic Sabellius , erred in the opposite direction of Tri-theism.
+This is so in that while Sabellius spoke of the Father, Son, and Holy Spirit, he taught that they weren’t distinct persons at all, but rather, three manifestations or “modes” of existence of the one God.
 Thus, this teaching came to be known as “Modalistic Monarchianism.”
 A version of this theology is held today by groups calling themselves “Apostolic Pentecostals,” or “Jesus Only Pentecostals.”

 ARIANISM

-Founded by the 4th century Alexandrian presbyter “Arius,” this view held that The Father alone is truly God, with the Son being His first creation, and the Holy Spirit being reduced to being an “active force,” To Arius, only The Father was uncreated.
+Founded by the 4th century Alexandrian presbyter “Arius,” this view held that The Father alone is truly God, with the Son being His first creation, and the Holy Spirit being reduced to the “active force,” of God.
+To Arius, only The Father was uncreated.
 Christ’s being “begotten” of the Father meant that he was created by the Father.
-This view is held today by the Watchtower Bible & Tract Society, commonly known as Jehovah’s Witness-es.
+This view is held today by the Watchtower Bible & Tract Society, commonly known as Jehovah’s Witnesses.

 By Richard Young